 Given all of the hair benefits of red palm oil, it's no surprise that it's a trending natural ingredient in hair care.
 Still, to determine whether red palm oil is right for you, it's worth considering your hair type and hair concerns first.
 "If you're looking to strengthen your hair, de-frizz, or even moisturize your scalp, red palm oil may be for you," says Chimento.
 Basically, anyone who wants stronger hair with less chance of breakage or whose irritated, dry scalp could use some relief might find the oil appealing.
 However, Fields emphasizes that red palm oil may be too heavy for those with thin or fine hair.
 She also advises against using it if you've got an oily or acne-prone scalp.

 How to Use Red Palm Oil for Hair

-It also makes a great leave-in conditioner and split-end protector.
-Take a small amount—about the size of a dime—and rub it into the ends of your hair.
-If you're looking for products that feature red palm oil, Shea Moisture makes an entire line using red palm oil and cocoa butter for prime nourishment.
+- Styling product or cleanser: If you're looking for hair care products that feature red palm oil, SheaMoisture makes an entire line using red palm oil and cocoa butter for prime nourishment.

 Is red palm oil eco-friendly?